Troubluson/Dungeon-Crawler-/README.md

 # Skelly GoGo

-A realtime dungeoncrawler done as a few-week project with 3 other people for a C++ course.
+A realtime dungeoncrawler done as a 4-man project over a few weeks for a C++ course.

 Dependent on a local installation of SFML